Qual è la formula della velocità di avanzamento per la tornitura, e come lo usi?

 1. Use Constant Surface Speed (CSS) if Your Lathe Has It

-Many modern CNC lathes have a CSS feature that automatically adjusts the spindle speed as the workpiece diameter decreases (PER ESEMPIO., when tapering or facing).
+Many modern CNC lathes have a CSS feature that automatically adjusts the spindle speed as the workpiece diameter decreases (per esempio., when tapering or facing).
 This keeps the cutting speed (SFM) coerente, which means you can maintain a steady feed rate without recalculating RPM.

 2. Adjust Feed Rate for Deep Cuts

 Expert Insight: “I once had a 学徒 (apprentice) run a 0.4-inch deep cut on steel with a 0.015 IPR feed— the tool melted in 2 minuti,” says Mike Torres, a senior machinist with 25 anni di esperienza.
-“We lowered the feed to 0.008 DPI, and the same tool lasted 3 hours.”
+“We lowered the feed to 0.008 IPR, and the same tool lasted 3 hours.”

 3. Test Feeds on Scrap Material First